boilthesea/cleanvid/README.md

   --alass               Attempt to synchronize subtitles with video using alass before cleaning (requires alass in PATH) --win                 Use Windows-compatible multi-step processing (try this if you encounter errors on Windows, especially command-line length errors)
 ```

+Alternately, you can use the experimental cleanvidgui.py to pass all of the above options through checkboxes and fields.
+The gui relies on additional libraries customtkinter and tkinterdnd2.

 ### Docker